 Microsoft Teams: How to disable Teams Creation

-When enabling the Teams license in Office 365, every member within the organisation can create new Teams.
-Giving your employees the possibility to create Teams themselves and according to their needs increases acceptance of the newly introduced tool.
+When enabling the Teams license in Microsoft 365, every member within the organisation can create new teams.
+Giving your employees the possibility to create teams themselves and according to their needs increases acceptance of the newly introduced tool.

 How to disable teams creation in Microsoft Teams in 3 steps